-On January 7th, 1982, the Dominican Republic’s headliner Jack Veneno engaged in a clash for the ages when he faced and controversially beat the “Nature Boy” Ric Flair for the NWA World Heavyweight Championship.
+On January 7th, 1982, the Dominican Republic’s headliner Jack Veneno engaged in a clash for the ages when he faced and controversially bested the “Nature Boy” Ric Flair for the NWA World Heavyweight Championship.
 What happened that night in front of more than 14,000 fans and the lengths the media have gone to protect the myth of their country’s hero astounds people to this day.

 Early Beginnings For Jack Veneno, Hero of the Dominican Republic

-As a youngster growing up in the beautiful Dominican Republic, Jack Veneno (real name Rafael Antonio Sanchez) loved watching the movies starring Mexican superstar wrestlers turned actors: El Santo and Blue Demon.
-He began his wrestling career in 1969 with the local promotion but soon began traveling abroad to gain experience and hopefully make a name for himself.
+As a youngster growing up in the beautiful Dominican Republic, Jack Veneno (real name Rafael Antonio Sánchez) loved watching the movies starring Mexican superstar wrestlers turned actors: El Santo and Blue Demon.
+He began his wrestling career in 1969 with the local promotion but soon traveled abroad to gain experience and hopefully make a name for himself.
 Records show that he crossed paths with "The Exotic" Adrian Street, Nick Bockwinkel, and "Killer" Khan.
 In New York, he was told that he was too small to wrestle in Madison Square Garden.
 However, after working in a factory and a sporting goods shop for several months, he realized his dream and finally debuted in MSG against Peruvian wrestler Rocky Tamayo (Joe Soto).
 "It was electrifying when I entered the ring and saw 20,000 people looking upon me.
 I became numb,” Veneno remembers.
 “But when the bell rang, I was so happy to be representing The Dominican Republic.”

 In 1976, Jack Veneno thought little about what would then become the last words of his Mexican opponent Buddy Montes before he tragically died of a heart attack after their match that took place in The Big Apple.
 "You’ve caught yourself a break because I can’t get up anymore," was uttered by Montes while lying on the canvas after their very physical match.